Shakya Cherry-Donaldson

 Her Story

-She is a South Bronx, NY native where she worked as a community organizer, political operative, and teacher.
+Shakya is a South Bronx, New York, native where she worked as a community organizer, political operative and teacher.
 She earned a Bachelor of Arts in Economics and Africana Studies from Franklin & Marshall College and traveled extensively.
-She taught English in South Korea for two years.
-She earned a Masters of Art in Political Economy from the University of Sydney in Australia.
+She taught English in South Korea for two years and earned a Masters of Art in Political Economy from the University of Sydney in Australia.

-Upon returning to the U.S. Shakya took up residence in Nashville, TN, where she worked under Marian Wright Edelman at the Children’s Defense Fund organizing communities to disrupt and dismantle the Cradle to Prison Pipeline throughout the South.
-She has worked tirelessly on behalf of Black women and children with organizations including Fellowship of Reconciliation, National PTA, the Tennessee Human Rights Commission, A. Philip Randolph Institute, and the National Black Law School Students Association, and Casey Family Programs.
+Upon returning to the U.S., Shakya took up residence in Nashville, TN, where she worked under Marian Wright Edelman at the Children’s Defense Fund organizing communities to disrupt and dismantle the Cradle to Prison Pipeline throughout the South.
+She has worked tirelessly on behalf of Black women and children with organizations including Fellowship of Reconciliation, National PTA, the Tennessee Human Rights Commission, A. Philip Randolph Institute, and the National Black Law School Students Association, and Casey Family Programs., as well as her own consulting firm.